jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 **Miscellaneous provisions**

-### 69S Witnesses and counsel to have privileges of witnesses and counsel in Court
+### 69S Witnesses and counsel to have privileges of witnesses and counsel in court
 [Repealed]

 ### 69T No privilege against self-incrimination